Today's Bible Reading: Romans 6

 Thinking and Reflecting

-The parenthesis is easy to miss (v.
+The parenthesis is easy to miss--v.
 1 and v.
-15 are parallel).
-(Another option is that Paul uses parallel thoughts to introduce two separate paragraphs.)
+15 are parallel.
+Or perhaps Paul uses the parallel verses to introduce two separate paragraphs.
 Regardless, this chapter is a single argument.
-Having been initiated into a life of grace by baptism, it is unthinkable for Paul that anyone would want to revert to the old nature instead of newness of life, to death instead of life, to slavery instead of freedom.
+Having been initiated into a life of grace by baptism, it is unthinkable for Paul that anyone would want to revert to the old nature instead of celebrating newness of life, that anyone would want death instead of life, slavery instead of freedom.

 How many times does Paul refer to death (verb or noun) in this chapter?
-How would your understanding of this chapter change if you understood the overall topic or theme to be death?
+How does your understanding of this chapter change when you understand the overall topic or theme to be death?

-Father God, thank you for freeing us from the death that sin brings and for the free gift of eternal life, in Jesus' name we say thank you, Amen.
+Father God, thank you for freeing us from the death that sin brings.
+Thank you for the free gift of eternal life, in Jesus' name we say thank you, Amen.